awesome-selfhosted/awesome-selfhosted/README.md

   * [UberGallery](http://www.ubergallery.net) - UberGallery is an easy to use, simple to manage, web photo gallery.
 UberGallery does not require a database and supports JPEG, GIF and PNG file types.
 Simply upload your images and UberGallery will automatically generate thumbnails and output HTML. ([Source code](https://github.com/UberGallery/UberGallery))
   * [Zenphoto](http://www.zenphoto.org/) - open-source gallery and CMS project ([Source code](https://github.com/zenphoto/zenphoto))

+## Polls and events

+ * [OpenSondage](https://github.com/leblanc-simon/OpenSondage) - an online service for planning an appointment or make a decision quickly and easily: Make a poll, Define dates or subjects to choose, Send the poll link to your friends or colleagues, Discuss and make a decision - ([Demo](http://framadate.org/), [Example](https://framadate.org/aqg259dth55iuhwm))
+ * [Kyélà](http://kyela.net/) -  Participation polls for group events  - ([Source code](https://github.com/abienvenu/Kyela), [Demo](http://kyela.net/55232734237c8/))

 ## Private Cloud

   * [ownCloud](https://owncloud.org/) - All-in-one solution for saving and sharing files, photos, music,... - `GNU-AGPL-3.0`